About the project

 - Evaluation framework and minimum dataset, condensing the data collection approach and dependencies

-ACT@Scale is a partnership of innovative European healthcare regions, industry and academia with potential to transform cure and care delivery services from pilots to scaled up, routine care practice for the benefit of the European population.
-The project comprises 16 partners from 7 EU and associated countries including 6 deployment sites across 5 of the countries coordinated by Philips Healthcare in Germany.
+ACT@Scale was a partnership of innovative European healthcare regions, industry and academia with potential to transform cure and care delivery services from pilots to scaled up, routine care practice for the benefit of the European population.
+The project comprised 16 partners from 7 EU and associated countries including 6 deployment sites across 5 of the countries coordinated by Philips Healthcare in Germany.

-The project supports the EIPonAHA initiatives and delivers input and knowledge to the partnership.
-Project results are expected to facilitate concrete decision-making at EU policy level, and show payers, practitioners, and providers how patient care can be improved in light of an ageing society and pressured care systems under restricted budgets.
+The project supported the EIPonAHA initiatives and delivered input and knowledge to the partnership.
+Project results were expected to facilitate concrete decision-making at EU policy level, and show payers, practitioners, and providers how patient care can be improved in light of an ageing society and pressured care systems under restricted budgets.

-ACT@Scale runs for 3 years starting from the 4th of March 2016 and has a total budget of €3,5m co-funded by 3rd Health Programme of the European Union.
+ACT@Scale ran for 3 years starting from the 4th of March 2016 and had a total budget of €3,5m co-funded by 3rd Health Programme of the European Union.

-ACT@Scale builds on the expertise and successful experiences of the ACT programme and will use tested collaborative methods and tools to implement improvements.
+ACT@Scale built on the expertise and successful experiences of the ACT programme and used tested collaborative methods and tools to implement improvements.